Written For ParentCircle Website new design update

 Dr A Radhakrishna from Venkataramana Ayurveda College offers the following tips to keep your child's liver in good shape

-- Include light food (laghu aharam) like green, leafy vegetables and finely-powdered wholegrain or coarsely-powdered parboiled rice kanji (porridge) in your child’s diet.
-Restrict your child’s consumption of food containing sugar and trans fat.
+Include light foods like green, leafy vegetables and finely-powdered wholegrain or coarsely-powdered parboiled rice kanji (porridge) in your child's diet.
+Restrict your child's consumption of food containing sugar and trans fat.

-- Make fruits like apple, pomegranates and grapes a regular part of your child’s diet.
+Make fruits like apples, pomegranates and grapes a regular part of your child's diet.

-- Give your child keezhanalli leaves (Phyllanthus niruri), which is also available in capsule forms, as a medicine.
-You can also feed your child cooked karisalankanni (bhringaraj) leaves.
+Give your child keezhanalli leaves (Phyllanthus niruri), which is also available in capsule forms, as a medicine.
+You can also feed your child cooked bhringaraj leaves.